Description

 Worker::runAll();

-Get and delete a value from the session
+Getting and deleting a specific value from the session

 $session = $request->session();